-Under this option, you receive a reduced monthly amount for life and, upon your death, your (same-sex or opposite-sex) spouse, partner in a civil union or Domestic Partner will continue to receive $66\frac{2}{3}\%$ of that reduced amount for his/her lifetime.
+Under this option, you receive a reduced monthly amount for life and, upon your death, your (same-sex or opposite-sex) spouse, partner in a civil union, or Domestic Partner will continue to receive 66%% of that reduced amount for his/her lifetime.

-Under this option, you receive a reduced monthly amount for life and, upon your death, your (same-sex or opposite-sex) spouse, partner in a civil union or Domestic Partner will continue to receive 75% of that reduced amount for his/her lifetime.
+Under this option, you receive a reduced monthly amount for life and, upon your death, your (same-sex or opposite-sex) spouse, partner in a civil union, or Domestic Partner will continue to receive 75% of that reduced amount for his/her lifetime.

-Under this option, you receive a reduced monthly amount for life and, upon your death, your (same-sex or opposite-sex) spouse, partner in a civil union or Domestic Partner will continue to receive 100% of that reduced amount for his/her lifetime.
+Under this option, you receive a reduced monthly amount for life and, upon your death, your (same-sex or opposite-sex) spouse, partner in a civil union, or Domestic Partner will continue to receive 100% of that reduced amount for his/her lifetime.

-Monthly Amount of 50% Husband and Wife or Joint and Survivor Benefit Option Payments
+Monthly Amount of a 50% Husband and Wife or Joint and Survivor Benefit Payments

-Under a 50% Husband and Wife Benefit or Joint and Survivor Benefit Option, the Fund is expected to pay retirement benefits for a longer period of time than under the Life Benefit, since benefits will be paid to both you and your (same-sex or opposite-sex) spouse, partner in a civil union or Domestic Partner, rather than to just you alone.
-As a result, the monthly amount paid under a 50% Husband and Wife Benefit or Joint and Survivor Benefit Option form of payment reduces the retirement amount which would otherwise be paid to you.
-The amount of the adjustment for a 50% Husband and Wife Benefit or Joint and Survivor Benefit Option is based on the difference in age between you and your (same-sex or opposite-sex) spouse, partner in a civil union or Domestic Partner.
+Under a 50% Husband and Wife or Joint and Survivor Benefit, the Fund is expected to pay your retirement benefits for a longer period of time than under the Five-Year Certain and Life Benefit, since benefits will be paid to both you and your (same-sex or opposite-sex) spouse, partner in a civil union, or Domestic Partner, rather than to just you alone.
+As a result, the monthly amount paid under a 50% Husband and Wife or Joint and Survivor Benefit form of payment reduces the retirement amount which would otherwise be paid to you.
+The amount of the adjustment for a 50% Husband and Wife or Joint and Survivor Benefit option is based on the difference in age between you and your (same-sex or opposite-sex) spouse, partner in a civil union, or Domestic Partner.
 The greater the difference in your ages, the greater the adjustment in your benefit.

-The following table shows how the percentage of your Normal Retirement Pension, payable in the form of a Life Benefit, would be adjusted if paid in the form of a 50% Husband and Wife Benefit or a 50%, 66^{2}{3} %, 75% or 100% Joint and Survivor Benefit Option.
+The table on the following page shows how the percentage of your Normal Retirement Pension, payable in the form of a Five-Year Certain and Life Benefit, would be adjusted if paid in the form of a 50% Husband and Wife Benefit or a 50%, 663⁄4%, 75%, or 100% Joint and Survivor Benefit option.
 The table contains only a small sample of the Fund's actuarial adjustment factors.

-Percentage of Normal Retirement Pension Payable to Y yable to You
+Survivor's Age Percentage of Normal Retirement Pension Payable to You to You

-Survivor's Age in Relation to Your Age 50% Benefit Option 662⁄3% Benefit Option 75% Benefit Option 100% Benefit Option
+in Relation to Your Age 50% Benefit Option 66 2 / 3 % Benefit Option 75% Benefit Option 100% Benefit Option

 10 Years Younger 87% 85% 82% 78%

 5 Years Younger 89% 87% 84.5% 81%

 Same Age 91% 89% 87% 84%

 5 Years Older 93% 91% 89.5% 87%

 10 Years Older 95% 93% 92% 90%